um-grex/grex-docs/content/english/running-jobs/slurm-partitions.md

 | **livi**   [^2]   | **1**   | **16 -V100/32GB**          | **48**       | **1500 Gb** | NVSwitch, AVX512 CPU |
 | **agro**   [^3]   | **2**   | **2 - A30/24GB**           | **24**       | **250 Gb**  | AMD AVX2 CPU         |
 | **mcordgpu** [^4] | **2**   | **4 - A30/24GB**           | **32**       | **512 Gb**  | AMD AVX2 CPU         |

+> Note that newer GPU nodes with NVidia A30 GPUs have an older CPU architecture, up to AVX2 instruction set.
+Host-optimized code compiled on a CascadeLake or AMD Genoa CPU which have AVX512 instruction set will throw 'illegal instruction' errors on the AVX2 GPU nodes.

 [^1]: **stamps:** GPU nodes contributed by Prof. R. Stamps
 [^2]: **livi:**   GPU node  contributed by Prof. L. Livi